-The following table describes our capitalization and cash and cash equivalents as of June 30, 2014 on an actual basis and on a pro forma basis to reflect our assumed sale of units consisting of shares of common stock together with warrants to purchase shares of common stock in this offering at an assumed offering price of \$ per unit, and the placement agent fees and estimated offering expenses payable by us.
+The following table describes our capitalization and cash and cash equivalents as of December 31, 2014 on an actual basis and on a pro forma basis to reflect our assumed sale of units consisting of shares of common stock together with warrants to purchase shares of common stock in this offering at an assumed offering price of \$ per unit, and the placement agent fees and estimated offering expenses payable by us.

-You should read this capitalization table together with the financial statements and related notes that are incorporated by reference into this prospectus, as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the other financial information contained in our Annual Report on Form 10-K for the year ended December 31, 2013 and our Quarterly Report on Form 10-Q for the quarter ended June 30, 2014 and incorporated by reference into this prospectus.
+You should read this capitalization table together with the financial statements and related notes that are incorporated by reference into this prospectus, as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the other financial information contained in our Annual Report on Form 10-K for the year ended December 31, 2014, incorporated by reference into this prospectus.